What's the best cookware for induction cooktops?

 Most stainless cookware is dishwasher safe, which is a great feature.
 However, we recommend hand-washing all your cookware because dishwasher detergents contain abrasive materials that can dull cookware over time.

 In general, though, stainless cookware is not the wicked mess that a lot of people believe it to be.
-If you heat oil first, then add the food, then wait until the food releases naturally from the pan before trying to stir or flip it, you will be amazed by how little your food actually sticks to the pan--and what does stick you can use to make a pan sauce.
+If you heat oil first, then add the food, then wait until the food releases naturally from the pan before trying to stir or flip it, you will be amazed by how little your food actually sticks to the pan--and what does stick you can use to make a pan sauce (which picks up all those bits, making cleaning easier, too).

-No, it can't compete with nonstick cookware, but clad stainless has so many qualities that make it superior to nonstick that it's really a no-brainer for 95% of cooking tasks.
-You can use any utensils and any level of heat you want, because stainless can take all the abuse you throw at it and still look and perform like new.
+No, it can't compete with nonstick cookware, but clad stainless has so many qualities that make it superior to nonstick that it's really a no-brainer for most cooking tasks.
+You can use any utensils and any level of heat you want, because stainless can take all the abuse you throw at it and still look and perform like new--for decades.

 Most brands of clad stainless steel come with very long--30 years--or lifetime warranties.
 Even many of the lower-priced brands do, including Cuisinart.
 So there is no reason to buy a brand that doesn't come with a long warranty.